Talent-Catalog/talentcatalog/README.md

 >These instructions are tailored for Mac users using Intellij, as this is what we use for development.
 >
 >On a Mac, installing with Homebrew usually works well. eg "brew install xxx".
-However, Flyway doesn't install with Homebrew, and the book "Angular Up & Running" notes that installing Node.js using Homebrew can also have problems.
-Googling you can still see lots of people having problems installing Node using brew.
 >
 >It is also probably easier to install Java directly (or from your development IDE - see below) rather than using brew.